resema/Notepad/_posts/2018-02-01-an-opengl-based-tiny-renderer.md

 ## Tiny Real OpenGL Application
 After completing the tutorial about building my own graphics pipeline.
 I will continue my journey to trully understand 3D graphics by looking at OpenGL.

+### OpenGL Toolkit
+I'm using GLFW v3.2.1 as a toolkit to manage windows and user inputs.
+It has been installed by means of Home Brew.